DeclanRussell/AGSDTFluidSim/README.md

 For this simulation to run your GPU will need the to have compatibility with cuda and dynamic Parallelism.
 This will require an NVidia chip of compute caperbility 3.5 or higher!
+It should work on both mac and linux but I have not tested for mac so don't hold me to this!

 Step 1: You will need to tweak your gencode caperbility in the .pro file to your
 	hardware configuration.